Skip to main content

 Herd owners in the EWB Area work with specialized staff to evaluate their farm’s specific risks and are provided a plan of action to mitigate the risk.
 Some risks may be addressed by changing the farm’s management practices, while in other cases the pressure from wildlife necessitates an investment in physical improvements – primarily fencing.

-Any commercial producer in the EWB area must also participate in the Targeted Deer Removal Program.
-A herd that is not EWB-verified is limited to selling cattle direct to slaughter only.
+Any commercial producer in the EWB area must also participate in the Targeted Deer Removal Program (TDR).
+A herd that is not EWB-verified or does not participate in the TDR Program is limited to selling cattle direct to slaughter only.